 For several weeks now, the number of people newly infected with SARS-CoV-2 has been rising again nationwide.
-“We noticed this trend for the city of Frankfurt even before it was reflected in the numbers of officially confirmed cases,” says Professor Susanne Lackner, head of the Department of Wastewater Management at the Technical University of Darmstadt.
+“We noticed this trend for the city of Frankfurt even before it was reflected in the numbers of officially confirmed cases,” says , head of the Professor Susanne Lackner at the Technical University of Darmstadt.
 She and her team examine water samples from Frankfurt's wastewater treatment plants for corona viruses: “In July, the virus concentrations in the wastewater were still stable at a relatively low level, but then the values rose significantly.
 Department of Water and Environmental Biotechnology

 Infected persons excrete corona viruses with the stool.
 According to current knowledge, there are no longer any infectious viruses in the wastewater, but their genetic material can be detected using the PCR technique established in medicine.
 The measurement is so sensitive that it detects fewer than ten confirmed Covid-19 cases per 100,000 inhabitants. ”It is an advantage that we can also detect asymptomatically infected people with the method,“ emphasizes Lackner.
 The aim of her research is to establish a monitoring system for the city of Frankfurt.
 Protection measures should be tightened if the amount of viruses in wastewater increases, and could be relaxed again if the amount decreases.